 A deduction for the cost of medicine and drugs (including insulin) is limited to those that may be obtained ONLY by prescription.
-Vitamins and other medicines or preparations normally purchasable over-the-counter, notwithstanding a prescription from a doctor, are non-deductible.
+Vitamins and other medicines or preparations that are normally purchased over-the-counter, notwithstanding a prescription from a doctor, are non-deductible.
 However, an over-the-counter medicine or drug qualifies for tax-free reimbursement through a flexible spending plan or a health reimbursement arrangement if a prescription is obtained.
 (Federal Tax Coord.
-2d; K-2102) (Publication 502) (§1017 - 2018 U.S. Master Tax Guide).
+2d; K-2102) (§1016 - 2024 U.S. Master Tax Guide).